Lunatic5578/Poslyzer/README.md

 # 📐 Poslyzer

 **Poslyzer** is a fullstack posture analysis web-application that allows users to upload or record videos of themselves performing movements (like squats) and get real-time feedback on their posture.
-Built using modern web technologies and AI pose estimation models, Poslyzer aims to assist users in improving their form and preventing injuries—especially useful for fitness and physiotherapy use cases.
+Built using modern web technologies with custome rule-based posture evaluation logic.
+Poslyzer aims to assist users in improving their form and preventing injuries—especially useful for fitness and physiotherapy use cases.

 ---